team-rocket-we-are-blasting-of-again/System-Integration-Assignment-2/README.md

 This business rule checks if a complaint contains any bad words, if it does we simply deny the complaint and send pass them to a new service which will tell the complaintent that their complaint was denied.

 Alternatively, if we were to have some more in depth business rules with a bunch of edge cases, we would have implemented these using a Decision Table.

+## Human Tasks

+We use human tasks to allow the employee to review the opened complaint.
+This review involves figuring out if the complaint is a new case in our system or if a case already exists which looks like this complaint, it will be added to the pile of messages relevant to that case.